tobiasbriones/blog/entrepreneurship/studies/equipment/challange/celebrating-the-possibility-of-having-a-computer-to-work-with-2023-09-11/index.md

 challenges, but they were all addressed again.
 Finally, I've been developing the present and future of the office with this machine.

+## Addressing Challenging Computer Needs Over the Decades with Innate Tech Skills

+I've had an innate link to technology and have been through extreme full-size challenges that have left unique experiences, knowledge, and feelings.

+All challenges have been resolved, and after all the struggles, I'm now in a favorable position as I finished my baseline higher-education studies and got engineering working experience with so much effort by leveraging what I could barely afford at the time.

+The future, from now on, is to carry on the integral development of the office with the valuable resources and experiences acquired over the last decades.

 ## References

 [1] tobiasbriones/word-knowledge: App that lets you play word games for fun or